sfacista/Field_Extractor_Exon/README.md

 2) Remove funny characters from your Field_Extractor_Exon output file name if you can not copy/ paste them over directly.
 3) Ensure that you are not using spaces or other types of delimiters.
 Exons are separated by commas, and fields are separated by tabs.
 4) Field_Extractor_Exon will use your working directory.
 If you run it from a different directory, your output will be in the directory you are currently in, and not necessarily where the .jar exists.
+5) Remember to use soft and fullHeader options for bedtools.
+6) Remember to index or carry-over index .fai files as needed.
+7) Remember that chr1 is not equivalent to 1 for the .fa headers. (">chr1" != ">1").
+Y != y and X != x.